wp-plugins/maxbuttons/readme.txt

 Tags: buttons, CSS buttons, CSS3 buttons, button generator, CSS button generator, CSS3 button generator Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 1.3.1
+Stable tag: 1.3.2

-The ultimate plugin for creating awesome buttons in WordPress.
+The ultimate CSS button generator for WordPress.

 == Description ==
 This plugin allows you to quickly and easily create great-looking CSS3 buttons that can be used on any post or page in your WordPress site.